CodingItWrong/nativeup/README.md

 - Detox end-to-end testing
 - Git repo initialized

-To learn more about using Jest, Enzyme, and Detox for testing, visit [reactnativetesting.io](https://reactnativetesting.io)
+To learn more about using Mocha, Enzyme, and Detox for testing, visit [reactnativetesting.io](https://reactnativetesting.io)

 ## Usage